Year 1 Medicine Information (Clayton)

 This session will provide information about mandatory requirements of your course: immunisations, police checks and working with children checks.

-It is highly recommended that you attend this session in person.
-If you are unable to attend either session, read the information on this page carefully.
+If you are unable to attend either session, read the information in the Orientation Booklet carefully.

 Student ID Cards